Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Products verified to be free from formaldehyde emissions

-Requirements: Manufacturers must provide evidence that their products do not emit formaldehyde or formaldehyde precursors.
+What are the Requirements: Manufacturers must provide evidence that their products do not emit formaldehyde or formaldehyde precursors.
 This typically involves testing product samples to confirm formaldehyde emissions are below specified limits, documenting the absence of added formaldehyde, formaldehyde polymers, and precursors in the product, and maintaining quality control systems to ensure consistent product composition.

-Description: Formaldehyde-Free Certification assures consumers and industry stakeholders that a product does not release formaldehyde, a known indoor air pollutant linked to health issues.
+What does it mean: Formaldehyde-Free Certification assures consumers and industry stakeholders that a product does not release formaldehyde, a known indoor air pollutant linked to health issues.
 This certification is particularly relevant for building materials, furniture, and textiles, where formaldehyde emissions can affect indoor air quality.

 Link: UL Environment Formaldehyde Free